 This $1.2 million project has been funded with private donations from seven local banks via the PA DCED Neighborhood Assistance tax credit program, and several state grants, including PA Department of Community and Economic Development Local Share and Keystone Communities grants.

-Thanks to a $1 million gift by the late Hazleton attorney and community philanthropist, Pasco L. Schiavo, Esq., it is one of only three Penn State LaunchBoxes that have been fully endowed and matched with a $1 million Invent Penn State grant to support its operations in perpetuity.
+Thanks to a $1 million gift by the late Hazleton attorney and community philanthropist, Pasco L. Schiavo, Esq., the Hazleton LaunchBox is fully endowed and matched with a $1 million Invent Penn State grant to support its operations in perpetuity.